dhruvrajvanshi/hades-lang/README.md

       - Pure stack allocated closures (i.e. can't be returned from functions and stored in structs right now)
       - Once we have proper destructor semantics, I'll implement heap allocated closures that get cleaned up according to their lifetime.
 - [ ] Named function arguments
-- [x] Traits
-- [x] Use after move checking:
-      - Unlike Rust, move is explicit.
-Types can be made Move only by implementing a builtin NoCopy trait.
-      - This is like C++ except the compiler prevents you from using a reference after moving it.
-- [ ] Rust style destructors using `Drop` trait (Not implemented)
-- [x] Associated trait types
 - [x] Algebraic data types (enums)
 - [x] Windows support
 - Editor integration